Shoaib-Imrann/front-end-projects/README.md

 3. **For React Projects** -
    Refer to the `README.md` file in the specific React project for setup instructions.

-5. **For HTML/CSS/JS Projects** -
-   Open the HTML files in a browser.

 - All projects are fully responsive across various devices and screen sizes.